Switchfoot: Interrobang and Drew Shirley departure (2021–2022)

 Interrobang.
 The album was released on August 20, 2021.
 A "deluxe" edition of the album was released on July 8, 2022, the six year anniversary of their 2016 album "Where The Light Shines Through".
 Switchfoot returned to live touring opening for Needtobreathe on the "Into the Mystery Tour".
 They also collaborated with Needtobreathe on an Amazon original Christmas song titled "Hometown Christmas".
 On February 21, 2022, the band announced that Drew Shirley and the band were amicably parting ways.

-Christmas album and The Beautiful Letdown rerecording (2022–present)
+Christmas album and The Beautiful Letdown rerecording (2022–2025)

 In September 2022 the band announced their first Christmas album This Is Our Christmas Album.
 The album was released on November 4, 2022.
 In May 2023, to celebrate the 20th anniversary of their album The Beautiful Letdown, the band released The Beautiful Letdown (Our Version) and went on a tour playing the entire album live.
 In June 2024, the band hosted the 20th annual Bro-Am, which featured a guest appearance of former lead guitarist Drew Shirley.

+The band are confirmed to be appearing at Welcome to Rockville taking place in Daytona Beach, Florida in May 2026.

+Forever Now (2026–present)

+In March 2026, while performing at SXSW in Austin, the band announced that a new album titled Forever Now would come out on June 26, 2026.
+The album's lead single, "Wake Up, Mr. Crow", was released on March 27, 2026.
+The announcement also confirmed that Boaz Roberts, who had been touring with the band since 2021, had officially joined as their new lead guitarist, once again expanding the band's line-up back to a quintet.